-Sheikh Ammar Nakshawani is a renowned speaker and lectures in mosques throughout the world.
-He uses his base information to defend mutah by using regurgitated assertions but ends up contradicting Allama Tabatabaee who wrote the volume Al Mizan tafasir.
+Sheikh Ammar Nakshawani is a renowned speaker and he uses his base information to defend mutah.
+However he contradicts Allama Tabatabaee who wrote the volume Al Mizan tafasir.
 Here is a small list of contradictions made by him.

 Sheikh Nakshwani starts to explain verse 4:24 and focuses on the word Istimtah in this verse.
 He says that in those days the word for mutah was Istimtah and this is why, he says, it is used in the Quran.
 However, here is what Ayatullah Tabatabaee says about the word Istimtah in his tafsir Al Mizan:

 "There is no doubt whatsoever that the word, al-istimta' (lit. to enjoy) used in this verse means mut'ah ….
 It is important that mutah was in vogue within the sight and hearing of the Prophet; and it had this very name, mut'ah; no other word was used to denote this type of marriage. " Al Mizan (Tabatabai)

 So clearly Nakshawani is saying opposite to Allama Tabatabai.
 So who is right?